MaikeMorrison/personal-website/content/home/experience.md

   company_url = ""
   location = "UT Austin Department of Integrative Biology" date_start = "2017-12-01"
-  date_end = ""
+  date_end = "2020-08-31"
   description = """
-  Under Dr. Mark Kirkpatrick, I am evaluating the performance of Bayesian Phylogenetics and Phylogeography (an MCMC program for analyzing DNA alignments under the multispecies coalescent model) when applied to prokaryotic genomic data.
+  Under Dr. Mark Kirkpatrick, I evaluated the performance of Bayesian Phylogenetics and Phylogeography (an MCMC program for analyzing DNA alignments under the multispecies coalescent model) when applied to prokaryotic genomic data.

   I have used this tool to identify independently evolving lineages, or ecotypes, within a superabundant marine cyanobacteria responsible for 5% of global oxygen production, *Prochlorococcus marinus*.